vicm1/GCC/Documents/Labs/PythonIntro/commands.md

 Writing code comments is a way to document the intention behind code.
 It's a standard that analysts commonly use in their workflow.
 Writing comments that accompany code allows you to keep track of the technical decisions you've made in your project.
 This makes it easier for you and your team to read and revisit your code in order to understand what it does and why you took certain approaches.

 For this task, run the following code cell as is and observe the output.
-"In Python, comments do not get displayed
+"#In Python, comments do not get displayed
-"This code cell contains only comments
+"#This code cell contains only comments

 Question 2